outwatch/outwatch/README.md

 )
 ```

 If you have an effect that is synchronous in nature, you should consider using a sync effect type instead for performance reasons.
-A sync effect can be rendered in one go, whereas an async effect will patch the dom after it is finished.
+A sync effect can be rendered in one go, whereas an async effect might need to patch the dom after it is finished.

 #### Rendering Sync Effects